JeepayJipex/array-utils/README.md

 They also doesn't attach any behavior to existing objects or types, avoiding unecessary consequences.

 ### Get methods
+... in progress
 ### Set methods
+... in progress
 ### Delete methods
+... in progress

 ## Maintainers